lucabriguglia/Weapsy/README.md

 # Weapsy
 Weapsy is an ASP.NET Core CMS based on DDD and CQRS.

-For each writing operation, there is a command and a command handler.
-After the operation is completed successfully, one or more events are published by an internal event publisher.
-It's extremely easy to subscribe to those events.

-Same way, for each reading operation there is a query and a query handler.

-Weapsy will be extendable with custom apps.
-An app can display content through modules added to dynamic pages or through static pages of the app itself.
-The first one included is the Text app used to add html modules to dynamic pages.

-For any queries please visit my LinkedIn profile where you can find all my contact details: https://www.linkedin.com/in/lucabriguglia/

 [![Join the chat at https://gitter.im/weapsy](https://badges.gitter.im/weapsy.svg)](https://gitter.im/weapsy/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link)

-# Weapsy.Mediator

-I have created a separate mediator library that will be used in the CMS: https://github.com/Weapsy/Weapsy.Mediator

 # Build Status